MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

 # Get started with the Azure Developer CLI compose feature

-The Azure Developer CLI (`azd`) compose feature enables you to progressively compose the Azure resources required by your app without manually writing Bicep code.
+The Azure Developer CLI (`azd`) compose feature enables you to progressively compose the Azure resources required for your app without manually writing Bicep code.
 Compose also uses [Azure Verified Modules (AVM)](https://aka.ms/avm) when possible, providing recommended practices using building blocks for Azure that are secure by design.

 In this article, you learn: